geitje01/foglamp-south-image-classifier/README.rst

   $ ./make_deb help
   make_deb [help|clean|cleanall]
-  This script is used to create the Debian package of FoglAMP C++ 'random' south plugin
+  This script is used to create the Debian package of FoglAMP C++ 'Image classifier' south plugin
   Arguments:
    help     - Display this help text clean    - Remove all the old versions saved in format .XXXX